 Help guests find their seats with these pretty place cards hanging on upcycled Starbucks bottles.
 All you’ll need is some old bottles, name tags, and lace tap to decorate and wait for the holiday season to strike.
 Read the full tutorial at Mom Makes Dinner.

-Twig Place Card Holders
+Twig Place Card Holder

 If you are looking for something quick, easy and rustic, gather a few fallen twigs and eucalyptus from your backyard and tie them with glue and twine.
 Write the names of your guests on cards and place them between the twigs.
 Follow the complete tutorial at Serendipity refined.